mikepthomas/mikepthomas.github.io/static/media/printer-filament.46aaee04ecb9cbc3c06d.md

-# 3D Printer Filamant

-This is a list of 3D printer filament I have purchased over the years.

-## 3D Printer Filament list
+# 3D Printer Filament list

 January 22, 2022 by [Mike Thomas](https://github.com/mikepthomas)

-This page contains information about the filament I have and how I have printed with it.
+This is a list of 3D printer filament I have purchased over the years and how I have printed with it.

 ![](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-filament/filament-hero.jpg)